Laboratoire-de-Chemoinformatique/SynTool/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SynTool includes the full pipeline of reaction data curation, reaction rules extraction, and retrosynthetic models training.
-For more details consult the corresponding section in the documentation `here <https://laboratoire-de-chemoinformatique.github.io/SynTool/>`_.
+For more details consult the corresponding sections in the documentation `here <https://laboratoire-de-chemoinformatique.github.io/SynTool/>`_.

 Documentation
 ----------------------